 Black Cumin Seeds

 Black seed is one of the most famous herbs used in Islamic phytotherapy.
 In a famous adnth, the Messenger of AllIh said, “black seed is a cure for every disease except death.”
-In another tradition, we learn that the companions of the Prophet used to take five to seven black seeds, crush them, combine them with oil, and apply it to their nostrils.
+In another tradition, we learn that the Prophet’s companions used to take five to seven black seeds, crush them, combine them with oil, and apply it to their nostrils.
 Ibn πabnb also confirms that the Prophet used to prescribe black seed as snuff.
 In a more detailed tradition, the Prophet Muham- mad said, “In black seed is a healing from every illness except al-sIm.”
 It was said, “O Messenger of AllIh, what is al-sam?”
 He replied, “Death.”
 Then he said, “These two [honey and black seed] are not predisposed to the heat or the cold or natural constituents, but they are both a healing wherever they are.”
-In another hadith, the Messenger of Allah said, “Let these black seeds fall upon you for they contain a cure for every disease except death.”
+In another hadith, the Messenger of Allah said, “Let these black seeds fall upon you, for they contain a cure for every disease except death.”
 He also said, “The best medicine is cupping, costus, and black seed.”
-According to Ibn Habib, the Prophet used to take black seed soaked in honey every morning and evening to preserve his memory and to fight phlegm.
+According to Ibn Habib, the Prophet used to take black seed soaked in honey every morning and evening to preserve his memory and fight phlegm.